kyungjae-lee/engineers-notebook/operating-systems/principles-of-concurrency.md

 * **Atomic operation**

-  An action implemented as an uninterpretable instruction or function.
+  A function or action implemented as a sequence of one or more instructions that appears to be indivisible; that is, no other process can see an intermediate state or interrupt the operation.
+The sequence of instruction is guaranteed to execute as a group, or not execute at all, having no visible effect on system state.
+Atomicity guarantees isolation from concurrent processes.

 * **Critical section**